rsmp-nordic/rsmp_simulator/Documents/Manual_RSMPGS2.rst

 Shows all packets unformatted in raw data format.
 ASCII codes which RSMPGS2 is not certain if they are writable are shown as <ASCII> i hex-format, e. g.
 <0x0c> for formfeed.

+**Select what to debug - Show decoded time**

+Show the time stamp in both UTC and local time.

 **Select what to debug – All packet types**